nicholasnooney-com/nn/_pages/about.md

     drivers and programs to certify hardware interfaces.
   - At St. Olaf College, I wrote a C++ program to emulate the basic features of the 2001 GameBoy Advance game _Advance Wars_.
 It uses OpenGL to render graphics.
-The program is called `Pixel Wars` and you can view it [here][pixel wars].
+The program is called `Pixel Wars`.
+Unfortunately, the code resides on the St. Olaf CS Wiki and is only accessible from the college network.
+  - I'm currently developing `Cambre`, an open-world voxel game inspired loosely by Minecraft.
+The series _Cambre_ follows the development of this application.
 - `Python`
   - I've implemented a PyQt based program for work that performs configuration management functions for development objects.
-It uses peewee to interface with a SQL database, manages files with libgit and pygit2.
+It uses peewee to interface with a SQL database.
 To help with maintainability, the code base uses pytest and pylint.
   - Using Natural Language Processing via SpaCy, I helped author a program that evaluates propositional logic in the English language.
 Given a series of statements and a conclusion, it will determine the validity (Confirmed,